 - 25.1.
-The policy is reviewed on an three year basis by the SEND Director in conjunction with the CEO and Directors; any changes made to this policy will be communicated to all members of staff. - 25.2.
-All members of staff are required to familiarise themselves with this policy as part of their induction programme.

-25.3.
-The next scheduled review date for this policy is February 2023.
+The policy is reviewed on an annual basis by the Head of SEND in conjunction with the CEO; any changes made to this policy will be communicated to all members of staff. - 25.2.
+All members of staff are required to familiarise themselves with this policy as part of their induction programme. - 25.3.
+The next scheduled review date for this policy is July 2023.